TrevorSithisakd/TrevorSithisakd/README.md

 ## Hi there 👋
 I'm Trevor, an aspiring ML researcher from Sydney.

-This page is where I share all my hard work

 I'm currently working on if technique can overcome poor data for finnacial forecasting.

 <details>